jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Okay, let's say we want to communicate at a rate of 1000 symbols per second and interpolate by 16 times.
 Let's keep `rate_i` at 1 and change `rate_o` to 16.

 -   `delay` controls how many symbol periods you want the filter to last.
 I usually keep this at 5.
 -   `beta` gives you fine-grained control of the bandwidth of the signal.
-In my experience, this is usually set to 0.25 or 0.5.
-If you want the baseband signal to transition quickly, choose 0.5.
+In my experience, this is usually set to 0.25 or 0.5 - the higher the value, the higher the bandwidth.

+Here's how we create the shaping filter for this scenario:

 ``` python
 shaping_filter = root_raised_cosine(rate_o=16, rate_i=1, beta=0.5, delay=5)
 ```

+and here's what the filter looks like as a function of symbol period.
+This is also called the filter's **impulse response**.
+There are 10 symbol periods because `delay` is set to 5.
+If `delay` was set to 23, we'd cover 46 symbol periods.

 ``` python
 plt.figure(1)